 1. Are you proposing to undertake scientific research inside Booderee National Park?

-If Yes, you will need a permit issued under Part 12 of the EPBC Regulations and an approval for sections 354 and 354A of the EPBC Act.
+If Yes, you will need a permit issued under Part 12 of the EPBC Regulations.
 Please use the above application form.

 2. Will your research involve the collection of biological resources from the Booderee National Park?